elementary/website/docs/human-interface-guidelines.md

 ### Action Icons

-Action icons are used to represent common user actions, such as "delete", "play" or "save".
+Action icons are used to represent common user actions, such as "delete", "play", or "save".
 These icons are mostly found in app toolbars, but can be found throughout the OS.

 <div style="width:100%;display:inline-block;text-align:center;">
 	<img class="hig-icon small" src="/images/docs/human-interface-guidelines/icons/24/go-previous.svg">